kontainapp/km/docs/planning/m1/README.md

 # M1 planning

 This directory contains dev planning docs (architecture, design) for M1 planning.
-Work items and open issues are tracked in this file (README.md)
+Work items and open issues are tracked in this file (README.md).
+It is kept here for historical purposes only

 M1 is the release we want to put together by Oct'20.